katalon-studio/katalon-studio-platform/docs/turorials/create-your-first-plugin.md

 The tags can be changed under **REPLACE ME** if needed.

 ### Step 3:
 Katalon Studio Platform allows client plugins to contribute to Katalon Studio core features.
-All of the plugins are described at [this link](https://github.com/katalon-studio/katalon-studio-platform/blob/master/com.katalon.platform/plugin.xml).
+All of the features are described at [this link](https://github.com/katalon-studio/katalon-studio-platform/blob/master/com.katalon.platform/plugin.xml).
 There are many `extension` tags here.
 Each of these tags is a `Extension Point` describing specifications to allow client plugins hook into Katalon Studio platform.
 A plugin can contribute to many extension points by declaring it in `plugin.xml` file.

 For example, we want to `Subscribe plugin installation event`: